-We typically serve kids from 1st grade through college; roughly ages seven through 22
+We serve kids from Pre-Kindergarten through college and young adulthood; roughly ages four through 22.

 Where are you located and what areas do you serve?

 Our first center is in East Providence, RI and we serve patients who reside within approximately 30-45 minutes from that location.
 We are planning to expand to other areas in the near future.

 Is the Braver program right for my child?

 Braver specializes in exposure therapy, the treatment that has been proven most helpful for anxiety and obsessive compulsive disorders (OCD).
 You may have noticed increased difficulty in the areas of your child's life where they interact with others or need to perform, such as school, social activities, sports or hobbies, or even within the family dynamic.
 Sometimes a child can begin missing out on things they would like to do because they are so anxious or spend so much time on behaviors aimed to relieve anxiety.

 Due to the nature of this treatment, Braver services are not for everyone.
 If a child's main struggle is something other than anxiety or OCD, or if the impact of their symptoms on daily life is very intense, or they are extremely distressed, we may refer your family to a more suitable level of care.